vsemi/anti-tailgating/README.md

 Now the device in Data Recording mode

-The device started recording data when there is person(s) in the FOV.

 ### Very important:

 #### 1. after data recorded, wait at least 5 minutes before unpluging the power adptor, otherwise the data might not be sync properly to the SD card and the data might be corrupted!